 Overall Corcovado is the best place to observe wild life in Costa Rica.

 We depart early in the morning between 7:30 a.m. and 8 a.m.
-The meeting point and departure point is The Marino Ballena Park in Uvita.
-From Dominical it takes about 25 minutes to get there by car.
+The meeting point and departure point is The Marino Ballena National Park in Uvita.
+From Dominical it takes about 20 minutes (18km) to get there by car.
 (Transport is not included)

 Then you will take a comfortable boat ride to Corcovado National Park.
 We will enter the Pacific Ocean, passing very close to places with a fascinating view such as: Isla Ballena, Las tres hermanas, Isla Violines, Bahía Drake y La Reserva Marenco.
 The boat ride will take about an hour and a half to reach Corcovado.